boazsegev/iodine/SPEC-Websocket-Draft.md

     This method will be called by the server (for each registered engine).
 The engine may assume that the method would never be called directly by an application.

+* `unsubscribe(channel, is_pattern)` this method performs closes the subscription to the specified channel.

+    The method's semantics are similar to `subscribe`.

+    This method will be called by the server (for each registered engine).
+The engine may assume that the method would never be called directly by an application.

 * `publish(channel, message)` where both `channel` and `message` are String object.

-    This method will be called by the server when a message is published *and* the engine is the default pub/sub engine.
+    This method will be called by the server when a message is published using the engine.

     The engine **MUST** assume that the method might called directly by an application.

 When a PubSubEngine object receives a published message, it must call: